-Fat embolism syndrome is a occurs when embolic fat macroglobules pass into the small vessels of the lung and other sites leading to endothelial damage, respiratory distress, cerebral dysfunction and other symptoms.
+Fat embolism syndrome is a occurs when embolic fat macroglobules [large size globules, not microscopic] pass into the small vessels of the lung and other sites leading to endothelial damage, respiratory distress, cerebral dysfunction and other symptoms.

 Asymptomatic fat embolism to the pulmonary circulation almost always occurs with major trauma, including elective surgical procedures such as intramedullary nailing of long bones.

-An overall mortality of 5-15% has been described with fat embolism syndrome.
+An overall mortality of 5-15% has been described as fat embolism syndrome.

 The exact mechanism of fat embolism and resultant fat embolism syndrome is not clearly understood.